image-charts/documentation/docs/pie-charts.md

 chs=200x100
 ```

-- **`p3`**: A three-dimensional pie chart. :checkered_flag: this type of chart is not planned to be supported and will automatically falls back to the flat pie chart **`p`** type.
+- **`p3`**: A three-dimensional pie chart.
+This type of chart is not planned to be supported and will automatically falls back to the flat pie chart **`p`** type.

 - **`pc`**: A concentric pie chart.
 Once more than 1 data serie is specified, a concentric chart is automatically selected by Image-Charts, the first serie will be displayed on the border while the last serie will be displayed in the center.

 [![chart](https://image-charts.com/chart?chd=s%3AHelo%2CWrld&chs=700x200&cht=pc&icac=documentation&icretina=1&ichm=f189ee981b08f785d69200a5f5c6e1e1aef7f96ff034876ff8158396f8b9ee08)](https://editor.image-charts.com/chart?chd=s%3AHelo%2CWrld&chs=700x200&cht=pc&icac=documentation&icretina=1&ichm=f189ee981b08f785d69200a5f5c6e1e1aef7f96ff034876ff8158396f8b9ee08)